nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-actions-studio.md

 ## Executing Multiple Bulk Actions

 In the example above, we used the [refresh event]({{page page="how-to-use-events"}}).
-Its particularity is that Web UI will request an update to the server once the logic is finished being processed.
+Its particularity is that Web UI will request an update to the server once the logic is processed.
 As a result, the listing is updated and the current selection is lost.

 In some cases, you may want the selection to be kept so that a user can execute multiple actions on the same selection.
 To do that, replace the `refresh` event used above with the `refresh-display` event.
 This one will keep the selection after the logic is executed, but comes with the downside that the results listing will not be updated: as such it's best to use it with actions that won't have an impact with what is currently displayed on screen to the user.